-Whether you're after a looper pedal to finally start your bedroom ambient project, or to layer electric guitar and acoustic guitar parts live in a band context, having one on your pedalboard will open up radically different creative options.
-Here we've rounded up the best looper pedals to get you started.
+Whether you're after a looper pedal to finally get underway with your ambient prog project, or giving your band a boost by layering electric guitar and acoustic guitar parts live, having a loop pedal in pride of place on your pedalboard will open you up radically different creative approaches that may become your signature with enough practice.
+Here we've rounded up the best looper pedals available today, to help you understand what looping is, and where to start.

-Some artists use loopers to trigger pre-recorded samples, rather than loop their riffs on-the-fly, and many loopers now support importing and exporting sound clips, or even an external memory card.
+Some artists use loopers to trigger pre-recorded samples, rather than loop their riffs on-the-fly (like Ed Sheeran), and many looper pedals now support importing and exporting sound clips, or even an external memory card.

 - From analog to digital, these are the best chorus pedals

-If you only have, say, one or two sound effects or overdubs per song, a simple looper pedal could replace a drum trigger pad or even a laptop in a live rig.
-It's also cheaper to replace if damaged or stolen, and it's more portable.
+If you're unsure where to start with looping, things don't need to be particularly complex to begin with.
+If you only have, say, one or two sound effects or overdubs per song, a simple looper pedal could replace a drum trigger pad or even a laptop in your live rig.
+A looper pedal is also more portable – particularly if you have an ever-growing pedalboard – and far cheaper to replace if it gets damaged or stolen.

-For the most basic but effective live option among the best looper pedals, it's hard to beat the TC Electronic Ditto Looper X2.
-With essentially only two controls (start and stop), it's hard to mess up loops live, unless your timing is off.
-With some practice, it's as powerful as anything else, and the lack of quantization is actually a bonus if you're playing in different time signatures or using polyrhythms.
+For the most basic but effective live option among the best looper pedals here, it's hard to get past the TC Electronic Ditto Looper X2.
+With essentially only two controls (start and stop), it's difficult to mess up loops live, unless your timing is really off.
+With a little practice before you take things public, the Ditto Looper X2 is as powerful as anything else, and the lack of quantization is actually a bonus if you're playing in different time signatures or using polyrhythms.

-If price is no object, and the smaller units featured in our best looper pedals guide aren't cutting it for you in terms of features or the number of loops, the Boomerang III Phrase Sampler is our recommendation.
-Simply put, look at the feet of many touring artists who use loops and you'll likely see the Boomerang III sitting pretty.
+If you have money to burn and the smaller units featured in this best looper pedals guide aren't cutting it for you in terms of features or the number of loops possible, the Boomerang III Phrase Sampler is our top recommendation.
+Simply put, you'll find this unit at the feet of many touring artists who use loops.

 Choosing the best looper pedal for you

-At the simple end our of best looper pedals selection, there are loopers that record a phrase and immediately start playing it back, with few-to-no controls on the front panel except perhaps a mix control.
+At the simple end of selection of the best looper pedals, there are units that record a phrase and immediately start playing it back, with few-to-no controls on the front panel except perhaps a mix control.
 At their most complicated, loopers act as digital workstations that allow multiple channels of synchronised audio, quantizing and different time signatures, as well as foot-controls dedicated to each loop.

 - Dirty up your tone with the best overdrive pedals